 - 1 tbs flour, season with pinch of salt, pepper and paprika

 - 1 pinch saffron, soaked in a little boiling water for 10 minutes

 - ½ tsp paprika (or better still, Spanish smoked paprika)

 - Handful of ready-soaked, dried apricots, halved

-- Handful of fresh cilantro leaves, roughly chopped
+- Handful of fresh coriander leaves, roughly chopped

 - Splash of orange flower water (optional)